-It’s popular to use in place of breadcrumbs when frying food because of the texture it gets when it hits the oil and has a chance to crisp up.
+It’s popular to use in place of regular breadcrumbs when frying food because of the texture it gets when it hits the oil and has a chance to crisp up.
 Because panko is so light and airy, it gets a ridiculous amount of crunch which is the key to all good fried food.

 - 2 cups vegetable oil

 - 1 cup unseasoned panko breadcrumbs